OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 relative position to the action_set label in UCO.
 ```

-If the same bug has been fixed but you don't want it in the release notes then you'll have to change _usr_ to _dev_
+If the same bug has been fixed but you don't want it in the release notes then you'll have to change _usr_ to _dev_.

 ```
 fix: dev: Fix Bug #1043.
 Now Action_set could increase size.